exa-laboratories/wavKAN-conv2D/README.md

 ## Problem and Data - 2D Darcy Flow

-The 2D Darcy flow problem is a fundamental problem in fluid dynamics and porous media flow, described by the partial differential equation (PDE):
+The 2D Darcy flow equation on the unit box is a problem in fluid dynamics and porous media flow, described by the partial differential equation (PDE):

 $$
 -\nabla \cdot (a(x) \nabla u(x)) = f(x), \quad x \in (0,1)^2